stochasticHydroTools/libMobility/README.md

  * **README.md**: The documentation for the specific module (stating the geometry, required arguments,...).
 If these conventions are followed, the Makefile in the root directory will compile the module along the rest and libMobility.py will import it without any modifications to each of them.

 Regarding the different functions of the interface, some of them provide default behavior if not defined.
 In particular, the stochastich displacements will be computed using a Lanczos solver if the module does not override the corresponding function.
-Additionally, the hdyrodynamicDisplacements functions defaults to calling Mdot followed by stochasticDisplacements.
+Additionally, the hydrodynamicDisplacements functions defaults to calling Mdot followed by stochasticDisplacements.
 Finally, the clean function defaults to doing nothing.
 An example of this is NBody, which only provides an initialization and Mdot functions.

 **The initialize function of a new solver must call the ```libmobility::Mobility::initialize``` function at some point.**

 **See solvers/SelfMobility for a basic example.**

 When a module needs additional parameters to those provided to initialize an additional function, called ```setParameters[SolverName]``` must be defined and exposed to python.
 See solvers/PSE/mobility.h and solver/PSE/python_wrapper.cpp for an example.
+Donev: It is up to users of the library to call setParameters before calling initialize with the required arguments.